 But if you want a little more of a road map than that, we’ve created a template that can serve as a guide for your blends.
 This template yields a tasty, drinkable green smoothie that feeds about four people.
 Print it, laminate it, and stick it to your fridge to stay motivated.
 (Click here to print it.)

 Here are a few insider tips to help you introduce these super-nutritious drinks to your kids:

 - When you’re first starting out, add fewer greens and more fruit.
 Then work your way up so kids can get accustomed to these new flavors.

 - Baby spinach is the mildest green you can add; if you need the flavor of greens to “disappear” in your smoothie, go with baby spinach.
 Chard and kale have a slightly more earthy and vegetable-y taste.
 If you’re up for it, you can get creative with the greens you add.
 We love a little parsley in green smoothies!

-- Bananas are a natural sweetener – the more banana you add the sweeter your smoothie will be.
+- Bananas sweeten green smoothies more than most other fruits.
+The more banana you add the sweeter your smoothie will be.

 - Kids not going for the bright green color?
 Dark berries, especially blueberries and blackberries, mask the color of the greens in your drink.
 Alternately,if you want the green to really shine through, choose fruits with paler flesh, like apples, pears, and pineapples.